 In many patients, with a typical complete LBBB pattern in the limb leads and right precordial leads there is a predominant negative deflection in leads V5 and V6.

 In most cases of ventricular pacing, the tip of the electrode is located at the apex of the right ventricle.
 The apex-to-base sequence of depolarization results in negative QRS complexes in inferior leads II, III, and aVF.

 If the site of stimulation is at the inflow or outflow tract of the right ventricle, the frontal plane QRS axis is usually normal.

 If the site is located immediately below the pulmonary valve, the QRS axis becomes vertical or even rightward.

-Biventricular Pacing (Ventricular resynchronization): Ventricular resynchronization with biventricular pacing has become an established therapy for patients with LV dysfunction in the presence of ventricular asynchrony due to intraventricular conduction disturbances.
+Biventricular pacing (ventricular resynchronization): Ventricular resynchronization with biventricular pacing has become an established therapy for patients with left ventricle dysfunction in the presence of ventricular asynchrony due to intraventricular conduction disturbances.